knative/docs/eventing/samples/github-events/README.md

     The token can be named anything you find convenient.
 This sample requires full `repo` control to be able update the title of the _Pull Request_.
     The Source requires `admin:repo_hook`, this allows it to create webhooks into repos that your account is allowed to do so.
-Copy and save this token, GitHub will force you to generate it again if misplaced.
+Copy and save this token;
+    GitHub will force you to generate it again if misplaced.

     Here I named my token "EventingSample" and have selected the recommended